megantara313/Make-ubuntu-GUI-C-using-QT-TUTORIAL/QT-Tutorial 1<installation>.md

 - chmod +x yourfilename
 - ls -alh
 - ./yourfilename (the aplication you selected should appear on your dekstop)
-- click next and u will see
+- click next and select QT 5.15.1 dekstop gcc 64 bit
+-